john1234brown/RafflePal/README.md

 # FAQ Section
 -
 -
+- How do i see Previous Records Or Draw Historys Or Winnings That are more then 90 Days OLD Please Check the

 # Extra Information Section
 - This layout will be better later on i'll have a version history log and such tutorials along with all that good stuff but for now focused on the Backened Stuff mainly.